-Moto-Gori was founded in Italy by Giancarlo Gori in the early seventies.
-Models consisted of MX, Enduro and competition trials machines, along with a sport roadster and a rather attractive road racer.
-There were also some children's models.
+The first machines were 50cc offroad motorcycles, followed by a variety of MX, Enduro and competition trials machines, along with a sport roadster and a rather attractive road racer.
+There were also some mini-moto models.

 The 125cc Sachs-powered 6-speed road racer achieved success in 1974/1975 in Italian hill-climb events with Guido Valli winning the Italian championship two years in succession, and a version of this machine was offered for sale.

-The partnership benefitted from the use of the SWM-tuned Rotax engines which were introduced to replace the problematical 7-speed Sachs units, and these models were usually delivered in green of a similar tone to that used on Kawasaki's KX motocrossers.
+The partnership benefited from the use of the SWM-tuned Rotax engines which were introduced to replace the problematical 7-speed Sachs units, and these models were usually delivered in green of a similar shade to that used on Kawasaki's KX motocross machines.

-With particular thanks to Johnson Kalawe of Hawaii and Rob Haakman of New Zealand
+Sources: With particular thanks to Johnson Kalawe of Hawaii and Rob Haakman of New Zealand

 Sat Jul 23 2005